DataDog/documentation/content/guides/composite_monitors.md

 Recall the seven statuses a monitor may have (in order of increasing severity): `Ok`, `Skipped`, `Ignored`, `No Data`, `Unknown`, `Warn`, and `Alert`.
 Composite monitors consider `Unknown`, `Warn` and `Alert` to be alert-worthy (i.e. true).
 The rest — `Ok`, `Skipped`, `Ignored`, and `No Data` — are not alert-worthy (i.e. false).
 However, you can configure `No Data` to be alert-worthy by setting `notify_no_data` to true.

 When a composite monitor evaluates as alert-worthy, it inherits the most severe status among its individual monitors and triggers an alert.
 When a composite monitor does not evaluate as alert-worthy, it inherits the _least_ severe status.
-The not (!) function causes a result — individual or composite — to be either `Alert` or `Ok`.
-If monitor A has any alert-worthy status, `!A` is `OK`.
-If A has any alert-**un**worthy status, `!A` is `Alert`.
+The not (!) function causes a result — individual or composite — to be either `Alert` or `Ok`: if monitor A has any alert-worthy status, `!A` is `OK`; if monitor A has any alert-**un**worthy status, `!A` is `Alert`.

 Consider a composite monitor that uses three individual monitors — A, B, and C — and a trigger condition `A && B && C`.
 The following table shows the resulting status of the composite monitor given different statuses for its individual monitors (alert-worthiness is indicated with T or F):